akeeba/releasemaker/README.md

 ### Pro and core section

 * *pro.pattern* Filesystem match pattern for Pro file to publish, e.g. `com_foobar*.zip`
-* *pro.method* How should I upload Pro files? "s3", "ftp", "ftps" or "sftp"
+* *pro.method* How should I upload Pro files? "s3", "ftp", "ftps", "sftp", "ftpcurl", "ftpscurl", "sftpcurl", "github"
 * *pro.update.stream* Numeric ID of ARS update stream for the Pro file
 * *pro.update.basename* Base filename for the update stream file, e.g. `something`.
 Used in conjunction with pro.update.formats to decide the file name of the uploaded update stream files.
 * *pro.update.formats* Which update stream format(s) should I upload for the Pro version?
 One or more of "ini" (`something.ini` containing Live Update INI data), "inibare" (`something` containing Live Update INI data), "xml" (`something.xml` containing Joomla!
 XML update stream data)